Photon triplets from integrated microrings: A path towards deterministic non-Gaussianity on a chip: Cascaded spontaneous four-wave mixing

 where we have dropped the ``out" label from the operators.
 The second term in Eq. \eqref{eq:ket} refers to the generation of a photon pair in the first SFWM process.
 As described earlier \cite{PhysRevA.106.043707}, $\varphi^{\lambda \lambda'}(k_1,k_2;t)$ denotes the biphoton wavefunction (BWF) that describes the correlations between a pair of photons that couple out of the device via the channels $\lambda$ and $\lambda'$, and is given in Eq. \eqref{eq:BWF_def}.

 The final term in Eq. \eqref{eq:ket} refers to the generation of a photon triplet through cascaded SFWM.
 The spectral correlations for a photon triplet are characterized by the \textit{triphoton} wavefunction (TWF), given in Eq. \eqref{eq:TWF_def}.
+We note that this triplet term can only arise due to the non-Gaussian nature of the cascaded SFWM Hamilitonian (Eq. \eqref{eq:HSFWM2}); therefore, a demonstration of triplet generation can be considered a signature of the state's non-Gaussianity.

 The probabilities per pump pulse of generating pairs from the first process and triplets from the cascaded processes are $|\beta|^2$ and $|\sigma|^2$, respectively: These are computed by imposing the normalization conditions in Eqs. \eqref{eq:BWF_full_norm}--\eqref{eq:TWF_full_norm} on the BWF and TWF.
 A corresponding probability for photon pairs coupling out through channels $\lambda$ and $\lambda'$ can be denoted $|\beta^{\lambda\lambda'}|^2$; these quantities can be obtained from the BWF as described earlier \cite{PhysRevA.111.023705}.
 Similarly, one can also compute specific probabilities $|\sigma^{\mu\mu'\mu''}|^2$ to evaluate, for example, the rate of threefold coincidences in the physical output channel.
 The state of interest for triphoton detection is the one where all three photons are at the physical output channel (i.e. $\mu=\mu'=\mu''=\mathrm{ac}$), and is characterized by $\Psi^{\mathrm{ac,ac,ac}}(k_1,k_2,k_3;t\rightarrow \infty)$.
 This state can be written as